raspberrypilearning/sleep-tracker/en/step_2.md

 This will be the **resting position**.

-We need to record a movement only if the micro:bit is rolled away from the resting position.
+You need to record a movement only if the micro:bit is rolled away from the resting position.

-In other words, we need to know if there is a difference between the resting position and the current roll position.
+In other words, you need to know if there is a difference between the resting position and the current roll position.

+### Check for movement to the LEFT from the resting position

 --- task ---